-I Bonds are much like EE bonds, but have a hybrid rate scheme that is more complicated and are bought for their full face value instead of only half.
-They also last for 30 years, but include protection against growing inflation that may provide a boost in interest depending on economic history.
+I Bonds are much like EE bonds but have a hybrid rate scheme that is more complicated and are bought for their full face value instead of only half.
+They also last for 30 years but include protection against growing inflation that may provide a boost in interest depending on economic history.

-Locate the Correct Financial Institution
+Locate an Accredited Financial Institution

 Banks and similar financial institutions must have the proper accreditation and technology in order to cash in a savings bond and put the cash in your hand (or transfer it to an account).
-Visit the websites of any banks you use to see if they can process bonds – or give them a call.
+You can visit the websites of any banks you use to see if they can process bonds, or just give them a call.

 A quick stop after work is enough to cash in a savings bond, but be prepared to present identification and the individual who owns the savings bond must be present.
 So if this is a savings bond that was purchased for your child, you need to bring that individual as well as their identification or you won’t likely be allowed to cash in the bond.